 - Subscription capabilities to generate repeat business and increase customer loyalty

-Pricing: GrazeCart offers custom pricing.
+Pricing: GrazeCart offers custom pricing starting at $89 per month.

 3. InstaCart — A Popular Third-Party Service That Handles Orders for You